Yash1361/VoiceLink/backend/README.md

    The server exposes two endpoints:

    - `GET /health` — simple readiness probe
-   - `POST /suggest` — accepts JSON payload `{ "question": "…", "partial_answer": "…", "suggestions_count": 5 }`
+  - `POST /suggest` — accepts JSON payload `{ "question": "…", "partial_answer": "…", "conversation": "guest: …\nuser: …", "suggestions_count": 5 }`

 ## How it Works

 1. The request payload is validated with Pydantic models.
-2. `AutocompleteService` injects the question, partial answer, and requested count into a LangChain `ChatPromptTemplate`.
+2. `AutocompleteService` injects the question, partial answer, conversation transcript, and requested count into a LangChain `ChatPromptTemplate`.
 3. `ChatOpenAI` generates candidate words while a `PydanticOutputParser` forces a structured JSON response.
 4. The service normalises results, removing blanks and duplicates before returning them to the caller.